Lodovico Buglio: Works

 Title page of Jin cheng ying lun (Treatise on hawks) by Ulisse Aldrovandi translated by Ludovico Buglio (edition from the Qianlong era).

 Buglio both spoke and wrote Chinese.
 A list of his works in Chinese, more than eighty volumes, written for the most part to explain and defend the Christian religion, is given in Carlos Sommervogel.
 Besides Parts I and III of the Summa Theologica of Thomas Aquinas, he translated into Chinese the Roman Missal (Peking, 1670) the Breviary and the Ritual (ibid, 1674 and 1675).
 These translations were part of the Jesuit project to introduce a liturgy in the Chinese tongue.
-This plan was approved by Pope Paul V, who, on 26 March 1615, granted to regularly ordained Chinese priests the faculty of using their own language in the liturgy and administrations of the sacraments; this faculty was never used.
+The plan was approved by Pope Paul V, who, on 26 March 1615, granted to regularly ordained Chinese priests the faculty of using their own language in the liturgy and administrations of the sacraments; this faculty was never used.
 Father Philippe Couplet in 1681 tried to obtain a renewal of it from Rome, but was not successful.